-I always thought making infused vodka was a “big project” that might require special gadgets and lots and lots of time.
-It turns out it’s not really that complicated.
-You just need some basic ingredients and a bit of time. speaking of time, don’t panic when you get to the total recipe time, the infusing process takes a while – at least 4 days, ideally about a week – so you’ll need to plan ahead a little bit to ensure your vodka is ready on time.
+I always thought making infused vodka was a "big project" that might require special gadgets and lots and lots of time.
+It turns out it's not really that complicated.
+You just need some basic ingredients and a bit of time.
+Speaking of time, don't panic when you look at the total recipe time, the infusing process takes a while - at least 4 days, ideally about a week - so you'll need to plan ahead a little bit to ensure your vodka is ready on time.

-Once the infusing process is complete you’ll need a strainer, a funnel and another 750ml bottle.
+Bottle the mixture.
+Once the infusing process is complete you'll need a strainer, a funnel and another 750ml bottle.
 Something like this hermetic bottle from the Container Store works well.
 Just strain the vodka and use the funnel to pour it into the new bottle.
-You’re ready for cocktails or gift giving!!Print
+You're ready for cocktails or gift-giving!!

 - 1 cup fresh or frozen cranberries